Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Overview-of-C-interface-changes "Previous section in reading order")]   [[\>](#Function-Naming-Conventions "Next section in reading order")]       [[\<\<](#NetCDF-2-C-Transition-Guide "Beginning of this chapter or previous chapter")]   [[Up](#NetCDF-2-C-Transition-Guide "Up section")]   [[\>\>](#NetCDF_002d3-Error-Codes "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------------ ---------------------------------------------------------------------- --- ---------------------------------------------------------------------------------------- --------------------------------------------------- ---------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-C.2 The New C Interface {.section}
+C.2 The New C Interface
 -----------------------

 First, here’s an example of C code that uses the netCDF-2 interface: